metablaster/WindowsFirewallRuleset/README.md

 .\Scripts\Deploy-Firewall.ps1 -Force -Quiet
 ```

-- To go step by step, to be prompted for confirmation on which rulesets to load
+- To go step by step and be prompted for confirmation on which rulesets to load
 and to attempt to resolve issues on the fly run:

 ```powershell